 - (a).
-Iterative deepening costs little over a direct search, and so can be effectively used as a time control mechanism.
-In the graph presented an average overhead of only 5% is shown, even though memory assists like transposition, refutation or history tables were not used. - (b).
-When iterative deepening is used, PVS is superior to aspiration search. - (c).
-A refutation table is a space efficient alternative to a transposition table for guiding the early iterations. - (d).
-Odd-ply \$alpha\$-\$beta\$ searches are more efficient than even-ply ones.

-- (e).
-Transposition table size must increase with depth of search, or else too many entries will be overlaid before they can be used.
-The individual contributions of the transposition table, through move re-ordering, bounds narrowing and forward pruning are not brought out in this study. - (f).
-Transposition and/or refutation tables combine effectively with the history heuristic, achieving search results close to the minimal game tree for odd-ply search depths.
+Iterative deepening has low cost, so is useful as a time-control mechanism. - (b).
+PVS is superior to aspiration search. - (c).
+A refutation table is a space efficient alternative to a transposition table for guiding both the next iteration and a re-search. - (d).
+Odd-ply alpha-beta searches are more efficient than even-ply ones. - (e).
+Transposition table size must increase with depth of search. - (f).
+Transposition and/or refutation tables plus the history heuristic are an effective combination, achieving search results close to the minimal game tree for odd-ply search depths.